ORNL/hykkt/README.md

 separately and solves the system to a desired numerical precision exactly via block reduction and conjugate gradient on the schur complement.
+Please see the [HyKKT paper](https://www.tandfonline.com/doi/abs/10.1080/10556788.2022.2124990) for mathematical details.

 ## Installation and build instructions
 Clone the repository
 ```
 git clone https://gitlab.pnnl.gov/exasgd/solvers/hykkt.git
 ```
-and cd into the root directory (hykkt).
-The build dependencies are
+Make sure you have following build dependencies installed:
 * C++ compiler supporting C++11 standard or higher
 * CMake >= 3.19
 * CUDA >= 11.0

+To build HyKKT library and drivers simply
 ```
-./buildsystem/build.sh // to make
+mkdir build
 cd build
-ctest -VV // to test - this must be done from a compute node with a GPU or in a batch script as shown [here](https://gitlab.pnnl.gov/exasgd/solvers/hykkt/-/blob/README/deception_test.sbatch)
+cmake ../hykkt
+make
+make test
 ```

 ## Usage

-The executable ```hybrid_solver``` is built in build/src by make This executable can be run with an appropriate batch script with 10 arguments
+The executable `hybrid_solver` provides an example driver for HyKKT solver This executable can be run with an appropriate batch script with 10 arguments

 1. `h_file_name` - contains the sparse symmetric $`H+D_x`$ matrix block in matrix market format